RCCG Sunday School Student Manual 2 June 2024 – Lesson 40

 I am happy, it makes me glad

-2. O Sunday School, on the Lord’s day,
+To rejoice at Thy birth. - O Sunday School, on the Lord’s day,

 Thy friendship suits me well,